 Created by Nintendo and Jason Michael Paul Entertainment Inc. This started with the 25th Anniversary special at the HMV Apollo in London, and continued to grow until it became a world tour by the time the Legend of Zelda celebrated its 30th anniversary.
 Some people do cosplay although sadly no official photos of it.
 Nintendo need to release these on DVD.
 However these are often bundled with games- Skyward Sword had a CD with select tracks from the 25th Anniversary Symphony, and more recently on My Nintendo, the video recording of three tracks from the latest symphony were available as part of the 30th anniversary celebrations.
 Similar to Video Games Live where there is a live orchestra and customisted videos on a big screen celebrating Nintendo's masterpiece.

 Created by "King" Rob Sedgebeer and comedian Steve McNeill.
 This clever show allows the audience to play games via their smartphones and tablets.
-The popular video game comedy show on freeview channel DAVE's Dara O'Briain's Go 8-Bit is based on this where Steve McNeil's comedy partner Sam Pamphilion is the other team captain where two other players play a variety of video games (quite a few are retro hence the 8 Bit name) in 5 rounds where the points are decided by the audience, who vote for whom they think will win the challenge.
+The popular video game comedy show on freeview channel DAVE and tv app UKPLAY Dara O'Briain's Go 8-Bit is based on this where Steve McNeil's comedy partner Sam Pamphilion is the other team captain where two other players play a variety of video games (quite a few are retro hence the 8 Bit name) in 5 rounds where the points are decided by the audience, who vote for whom they think will win the challenge.
 The biggest percentage transforms into the points.
 This is a definite thing to see/ watch.
 I want them on DVD so I can watch them always to enjoy laughing and video games.
+If you cannot see a live show of Wi-Fi Wars then definitely join in on their live streams on Mixer or YouTube for a faster connection.
+Nothing is installed on your phone this is actually being to you through the Wi-Fi or data plan.